FabricLabs/fabric/DEVELOPERS.md

 # Fabric Developer Resources
-If you haven't already, shimmy on over to
-[the "Getting Started" overview][welcome] and get acquainted.
 There's a lot of information to cover with regards to building decentralized applications, so grab a coffee ☕ and settle in.

 ## Architecture
 Fabric relies on `Message` objects passed between nodes to exchange information,